 Once upon another time, in the world

 As of my 20th I traveled a lot (Nepal / India / Indonesia / Malaysia / Thailand / Vietnam) and I lived and worked abroad a few years (Santorini, Greece; Lausanne, Switzerland; Santa Cruz, United States) and finished my studies of English in Groningen too.
 I don’t know how I managed to get my degree in 4 years but somehow I did.
-When my diploma was handed over the professor said he hoped I would never be a teacher.
-Not because of my personality – the children loved me and he saw that – but because I failed to get the heart of the matter on a few subjects.
-And he was right: I was on the run, living an adventurous life but also trying to escape from a complex situation at home.
-I clumsily divided my time between countries, passions and obligations and ended up doing everything 50%.
+I was on the run, living an adventurous life and clumsily divided my time between countries, passions and obligations and ended up doing everything 50%.
 Between my 25th and 40th I lived this seemingly perky life: oh, it looked really good on the outside.
 Working at A-employers, earning big money, competing / partying / boasting with colleagues and friends.
 But in reality I felt stuck because I felt split between what I thought others needed of me and what I wanted out of life.
-It’s a bit of the tragedy of the symbiotic soul.
 But it’s not the circumstance that defines who I am but my attitude towards it, so my blended background of colourful careers (where I eventually performed far better than my professor predicted) was worthwhile after all.
 I worked as a teacher in high schools (4 yrs here, here) and consultant/trainer/coach (14 yrs, here, here, here & self-employed).

 Hope deferred makes the heart grow sick